Signs of Erectile Dysfunction: How to Know If You Have ED

 What are the main signs of erectile dysfunction?

-The main signs are: persistently being unable to achieve an erection when sexually stimulated; achieving an erection that is not firm enough for penetration; losing an erection before or during sex.
-Associated signs include reduced libido, anxiety around sexual activity, and relationship strain.
-ED is a clinical concern when these occur consistently (more than half the time) over several weeks.
+The main signs are: persistently being unable to achieve an erection; an erection not firm enough for penetration; and losing an erection before or during sex.
+ED is a clinical concern when these occur consistently over several weeks and cause distress.

 Is it normal to occasionally struggle to get an erection?

 Yes.
-Occasional difficulty — particularly after a tiring day, after drinking alcohol, or during periods of stress — is entirely normal and does not constitute erectile dysfunction.
-ED is a clinical concern when it occurs persistently over several weeks and causes significant distress.
+Occasional difficulty — after tiredness, alcohol, or stress — is entirely normal and does not constitute erectile dysfunction.
+ED is a concern only when it occurs persistently over several weeks.

 How is erectile dysfunction diagnosed?

-Diagnosis is primarily clinical.
-A healthcare professional takes a full history of your sexual function symptoms, health conditions, medications, and lifestyle factors.
-Blood tests (testosterone, blood glucose, cholesterol, thyroid function) and blood pressure assessment are typically also performed to identify contributing causes.
+Primarily clinical: full history of symptoms, health conditions, medications and lifestyle.
+Blood tests (testosterone, blood glucose, cholesterol, thyroid function) and blood pressure assessment are standard.

 What should I do if I think I have erectile dysfunction?

-If ED has been present for more than a few weeks and is causing distress, seek a clinical assessment.
-Access Doctor’s GPhC-registered pharmacist independent prescribers can assess your symptoms via a confidential online consultation — without needing a GP appointment.
+If ED has been present for more than 2–4 weeks and is causing distress, seek assessment.
+Access Doctor’s prescribers can assess your symptoms online without a GP appointment.

 References